hackingprincesa/Active-Directory-Lab/README.md

 ![splnk login](https://github.com/user-attachments/assets/647ecc3c-8549-4d9b-ac4f-1ec626b56d54)

 ***3. Configure Windows Machine***

+Please note that configuring the Windows Machine and the Windows Server is extremely similar.
+The main difference is that the Windows Machine will be renamed to "target-PC", meanwhile the Windows Server will be renamed to "ADDC01".
+Additionally, the Windows Machine's static IP address will be updated to 192.168.10.100, and the Windows Server's static IP will be updated to 192.168.10.7.

 - Rename the host name of machine
    - In the Start Menu search, search "PC"